Ficool

 For Hikaru, unconscious and being transported to the hospital, the day's events had fundamentally altered his relationship with the academy and its expectations.
 His protective instincts had compelled him to reveal capabilities he had carefully concealed, creating attention that would reshape his future path.

-The strategic balance he had maintained for months between competence and concealment had been destroyed in a single afternoon, replaced by official recognition that would bring both opportunities and obligations he couldn't yet comprehend.
+The strategic balance he had maintained for months between competence and concealment had been destroyed in a single afternoon.
+It was replaced by official recognition that would bring both opportunities and obligations he couldn't yet comprehend.

 Tomorrow would bring conversations with village leadership about his demonstrated abilities and potential role in the village's defense structure.
 The competition had been a crossroads, and the path ahead would be determined by decisions made at levels far above his current influence.

-As the medical-nin's transport carried him toward the hospital, Hikaru remained unconscious, unaware that his actions had attracted the attention of the village's most senior leadership and set in motion a chain of events that would define his entire ninja career.
+As the medical-nin's transport carried him toward the hospital, Hikaru remained unconscious.
+He was unaware that his actions had attracted the attention of the village's most senior leadership and set in motion a chain of events that would define his entire ninja career.

 The decisive match had ended in a draw, but its consequences would prove far more significant than any simple victory or defeat could have achieved.